home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 1. Disable Secure Boot
 ![Disable Secure Boot mode](/images/installation/intel-nuc-disable-secure-boot.jpg)

 As a next step we need to write the Operating System image to the installation media.
 Depending on your system this can be a S-ATA hard disk, S-ATA SSD, a M.2 SSD or even a eMMC.
 Home Assistant OS has no integrated installer.
-You need to use your Desktop computer (e.g. by using a USB to S-ATA adapter) or boot a live operating system on your target system to install Home Assistant OS to the installation media.
-If you are opting for a live installation, follow the instructions of your Live distributon (e.g. [this Ubuntu guide](https://ubuntu.com/tutorials/try-ubuntu-before-you-install)).
-From the Live distribution the regular steps to write the image to your installation media can be followed.
+You need to use your Desktop computer (e.g. by using a USB to S-ATA adapter) or boot a live operating system on your target system to install Home Assistant OS.

+If you prefer to use live operating system, follow the instructions of your Live distribution (e.g. [this Ubuntu guide](https://ubuntu.com/tutorials/try-ubuntu-before-you-install)).
+Once you booted the live operating system, the following steps on how-to write the image  to your installation media can be followed.

 {% endif %}